mehr-it/lara-mysql-locks/README.md

 is expired *and* another process acquires the lock!**

 This has to be considered when working with transactions.
-Because any SQL queries after lock "take over" within a transaction will fail.
+Because any SQL queries after "lock loss" within a transaction will fail.
 As mostly intended (you usually don't want to commit anything when lock TTL exceeded) there might be cases when this behaviour is unwanted.
 In such cases you must pass another database connection to create the lock on: